jlinoff/pam/README.md

 <img src="www/help/pam-google-account.png" alt="google-account-example">

-In the acount example above, the record title is `"Google"`, the "url" field value is `"https://google.com"`, the "login" field value is `"pbrain81@gmail.com"` and the "password" field value is hidden because _PAM_ hides the contents of passwords by default.
+In the account example above, the record title is `"Google"`, the "url" field value is `"https://google.com"`, the "login" field value is `"pbrain81@gmail.com"` and the "password" field value is hidden because _PAM_ hides the contents of passwords by default.